-- Domestic violence is “crime of moral turpitude” (like theft, perjury, or prostitution).
+- Domestic violence is “crime of moral turpitude” (like theft, perjury, or prostitution) when committed by a man against a woman.
 This means that the conviction may be used against you if you testify under oath in a future proceeding.

 - A domestic violence conviction may result in the loss or prevention of employment and professional licensing both because it is a crime of moral turpitude and crime of violence.